taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-10.md

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch1_p08_web-01.jpg"
 alt="Chapter 1, page 8" caption="Art by Matteo Farinella, Lettering by Danbee Kim." %}

-## Annotations

-Majhee: **"Kai, Vec, Bea?
-What do you think?"**

-Kai: **"Let's punch these corporate windbags in the teeth!
-I'll go start the kettle...gonna need *lots* of tea and ramen for this..."**

-Vec: **"I'll help Nova kick Space Co out of the OSE forums."**

-Beatriz: **"I'll get Felix his flight."**

-Iara: **"Breno and I can start reading the failed experiments.
-Majhee, wanna join us?"**

-Majhee quirks an eyebrow.

-Majhee: **"Sound great, Iara.
-Everyone...you're all *amazing*.
-Thank you for *massively* improving my terrible week."**

-We see now the protesters outside, their desperate, hungry faces.
-They hold signs and wave flags with slogans like "Não sirva aos tiranos em órbita!", "Educar crianças humanas, não máquinas corporativas!", and "Alimentar humanos não foguetes!"

-*translation: "Do not serve tyrants in orbit!", "Educate human children, not coporate machines!", "Feed humans not rockets!"*

-Majhee: **"Now, 22 failures...that's quite a lot of information..."**

 ### Learn More

 To learn more about this graphic novel, please visit [www.danbeekim.org/VIRS](/VIRS){:target="_blank"}